simondlr/computingcommons/README.md

 ## Leanpub.

-A Leanpub link will soon go online where you can pre-order the book!
-For the writing proces, leanpub will be used.
+During the writing proces, [leanpub](https://leanpub.com/theblockchain) will be used.
 Once done, I will make the book available to be bought in Bitcoin (and probably any other reasonably traded altcoin out there).
 I will also be selling the book on OpenBazaar at a discount.
 Pre-sale + launch price will be $9.99, after which it will be $15 from there on onwards.

 ## Contributions.